I Want To...

-We are delighted to announce the initiation of the Johns Hopkins Hospitalist Scholars Program, an innovative program designed to provide academic funding (up to $12,000 per year) for each faculty member who seeks to build an academic career at Hopkins.
+The Johns Hopkins Hospitalist Scholars Program is an innovative program designed to provide academic funding (up to $12,000 per year) for each faculty member who seeks to build an academic career at Hopkins.
 Please contact Dr. Daniel Brotman, Director, Hospitalist Program (firstname.lastname@example.org), for more information.

 Key Program Features:

 1) Eligibility: Salaried faculty members are eligible for the program, including part-time salaried faculty.
 Part-time casual faculty members are not eligible.

 2) Amount and source of funds: Funds will accrue at an annual rate of up to $12,000 for each full-time faculty member.
 Maintenance of the program is contingent on the financial viability of the Hospitalist Program.

 3) Disbursement amount depends on the faculty member’s clinical commitment to the Hospitalist Program:

 a) Full-time faculty whose salaries are supported at least 70% by clinical funds are eligible for full benefits.

 b) Eligible faculty with <70% commitment will receive benefits that are prorated in proportion to their clinical commitment to the program: